DataDog/integrations-extras/speedscale/README.md

 ## Overview

 This integration publishes traffic replay results from [Speedscale][1] into Datadog.
-This lets you combine your observability data from Datadog with the results of a particular replay to investigate the root cause of poor performance.
-Find and troubleshoot potential performance issues before they show up in production with a combination of Speedscale and Datadog.
+This lets you combine your observability data from Datadog with the results of a particular Speedscale replay to investigate the root cause of poor performance.
+Find and troubleshoot potential performance issues before they show up in production with the Speedscale Datadog integration.

 ## Setup